 In this trip report, I review the Etihad Airways Premium Lounge in Abu Dhabi airport terminal 3, which is allocated to Etihad passengers flying in business class.
 In this case, I was about to board a flight in Etihad business class Abu Dhabi to London Heathrow.
 I have also reviewed Etihad A330 Business Class from Abu Dhabi to the Maldives which also uses this lounge.

 Wherever you decide to fly, book your stay via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels, including Four Seasons, Aman, Belmond, Hyatt, Ritz-Carlton, Marriott, InterContinental, and more.
 You also get your usual Marriott Bonvoy, Hyatt, Hilton, and other loyalty points and status benefits when you book with our concierge.

 After a long walk from the Hong Kong arrival gate to Terminal 3 (good exercise), we arrived at the Etihad Premium Lounge, where there was briefly a queue to get in, although the concierge was efficient and friendly.

-Overall, I was impressed by the wealth of services and facilities on offer in the lounge, including shower rooms, a champagne bar, a cigar lounge, children’s play area staffed with qualified nannies, work and relaxation areas.
-I found the staff accommodating, but it was terribly crowded and not a pleasant experience.
+Overall, I was impressed by the wealth of services and facilities in the lounge, including shower rooms, a champagne bar, a cigar lounge, a children’s play area staffed with qualified nannies, and work and relaxation areas.
+I found the staff accommodating, but it was crowded and not a pleasant experience.
 This was 1:00 – 2:30 am, with many certainly waiting on our big Airbus A380 flight to London (which has so many business class seats).

 I have read reports about this lounge at other times, and the experience has been much better, but my experience made me feel hassled and fed up partly due to watching all the seat-hogging before we went for our flight.